 A hip dislocation occurs when the thigh bone slips out of the hip bone socket.
 This happens when massive force is applied to the hip.
-Many hip dislocations occur during a fall, a car accident, or while engaging in a full-contact sporting event.
+Many dislocations occur during a fall, a car accident, or while engaging in a full-contact sporting event.
 These injuries are very painful and often leave the patient unable to move their leg.
 As a result, hip dislocation surgery is usually required for treatment.

 A hip dislocation constitutes an orthopedic emergency and help should be obtained immediately.
-Hip dislocation injuries often coincide with other injuries, including fractures in the pelvis and legs, and injuries to the back and head.
+Such injuries often coincide with other injuries, including fractures in the pelvis and legs, and injuries to the back and head.
 At La Peer’s Hip Surgery Center of Excellence, our orthopedic surgeons formulate individualized treatment plans for patients with all different types of hip conditions.
 Our world-renowned facilities offer patients the very latest in minimally invasive hip surgery techniques.

 To schedule an appointment with one of our orthopedic surgeons, contact us today at (888) 760-3378.

 Request your consultation today.

 Call us at 888.760.3378 to schedule an appointment or:

 One of the most popular hip dislocation treatment procedures is the closed reduction.
 A closed reduction procedure involves manipulation of the thigh and leg, with the end goal being the placement of the femur back in the hip socket.
 This treatment may also involve administration of pain medication, sedation, muscle relaxants, or anesthesia.

 If a closed reduction doesn’t work, open reduction and internal fixation (ORIF) surgery may be required.
 ORIF surgery is a surgery to fix a broken bone in the hip.
 During this procedure, the broken femur is put back together using metal hardware.
 ORIF surgery may also require that an implant be used to replace the hip socket.

 Recovery Process After Surgery